crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/windows_event_log.md

 Must be set if `event_channel` is not set.

+You can refer to the Windows documentation for more informations: https://docs.microsoft.com/en-us/windows/win32/wes/consuming-events

 ### `pretty_name`

 Pretty name to use for the datasource in the metrics (`cscli metrics`).